 Hence, the creation of this website where I give useful guides and tips to the beginner as well as the more seasoned genealogist.

-So, if you are just beginning or you have been tracing your family history for a while this is definitely something to consider.
+So, if you are just beginning or you have been tracing your family history for a while this is something to consider.

 Not only will you be helping yourself but you will be helping others.

 That is something to work towards, isn’t it?

 Thank You and Please Leave A Comment